mriscoc/ChituBoard/README.md

 # ChituBoard
-Post Processing Script for Chitu board
+Thumbnail Post Processing Script for use with Prusa/SuperSlicer